 Think about real relationships: Two people will often face various impediments before getting to a serious stage of a relationship.
 They could have slightly different core values that require some mutual compromise, or there could be interfering feelings brought into a new relationship from a past one, for example.
 Knowing how to use tension in writing to engross the reader is key to writing a satisfying romance novel that doesn’t present the central romantic relationship as two-dimensional.

-In fact, whether or not your characters end up together can be the driving suspense of the whole plot, a device used in countless TV shows, including New Girl and The Mindy Project.
-A timeless example of this approach to romantic tension in literature is Jane Austen’s Pride and Prejudice.
-In this classic novel, Austen’s protagonist Elizabeth Bennet only realizes late in the story that Mr. Darcy is far more loving and passionate than he initially seems.
+In fact, whether or not your characters end up together can be the driving suspense for the whole plot, a device used in countless TV shows, including New Girl and The Mindy Project.
+A timeless example of this approach to romantic tension is Jane Austen’s Pride and Prejudice.
+In this classic novel, Austen’s protagonist Elizabeth Bennett only realizes late in the story that Mr. Darcy is loving and passionate in his quiet way and not the aloof, cold man he initially seemed.

 Use goals and complications to build narrative momentum

 In an engaging romance novel. the protagonists usually have goals and complications that work against their togetherness.
-In Shakespeare’s Romeo and Juliet, perhaps one of the most famous plays about love of all time (even if it ends tragically, unlike most romance novels), the two lovers’ feuding families are the fundamental complication that makes the path to their being together full of dramatic potential.
+In Shakespeare’s Romeo and Juliet, the two lovers’ feuding families are the fundamental complication that makes it difficult for the lovers to be together.

 There are two main ways to figure out the romantic goals and complications of your novel and approach plotting a romance book.
 One way is to outline before you begin writing and the other is to simply begin writing the first draft and see where it takes you.

-Whatever method you use, plotting principles remain the same.
+Whatever method you use, plotting a romance novel can be a smooth, well-structured process.
 Part of deciding how to plot a romance novel is obtaining a general sense of what its length should be.
 This will likely be based on the sub-genre.
 Historical romances, for example, are generally much longer than a romance fiction set in contemporary times.
 Whereas historical romances provide the reader with immersion in a previous era, and are rich with authenticating detail, brief romances are often more designed for a short time commitment such as time spent waiting at an airport for a connecting flight.

 Know your subgenre when you plot a romance novel